Nichols & Eberth's Michigan Mediation Centers - Meeting the Needs

 4) Promote post-divorce cooperation.

-The Dearborn, Northville and Troy Mediation Centers are staffed by a multi-disciplinary team of legal and mental health professionals who are experienced in family law and family therapy, and specially trained in mediation.
+The Dearborn, Northville, Trenton (all downriver) and Troy Michigan Mediation Centers are staffed by a multi-disciplinary team of legal and mental health professionals who are experienced in family law and family therapy, and specially trained in mediation.
 In addition, the Centers have established linkages with area attorneys, tax consultants, financial planners, and pension valuation specialists whose expertise may be called upon as needed.
 They support the mediation process while ensuring that each party's interests are protected.

 Seizing the Opportunity